PeterMilovcik/AWN5/README.md

 ### TextToSpeechService
 - **Purpose**: Converts the command output text into speech using OpenAI's text-to-speech capabilities with the Onyx voice.
 The audio is saved to `output.mp3` and played using the `NAudio` package.
 If the audio file already exists, it is deleted before saving the new audio.
 Error handling is included for failed text-to-speech calls, logging the error message to the console and writing "Text to speech failed." in the console.
 Audio playback can be canceled with a keyboard "Enter" key press.

+### SpeechToTextService
+- **Purpose**: Adds speech-to-text capability using OpenAI's whisper-1 model and NAudio package.
+Captures audio input using NAudio package and saves it to `input.mp3`.
+Transcribes captured audio using OpenAI's whisper-1 model and returns the transcribed text.

 ## Installation Instructions

 ### Install Playwright CLI